BasZeroCode/IBM-Front-End-Developer-Professional-Certificate/Introduction-to-Software-Engineering/Week-3/Graded-Quiz-Week-3.md

 ## Question 10

 Which of the following is a software methodology that focuses on objects rather than functions?
-1 point

 - [ ] SDLC
 - [ ] Extreme programming